foundryvtt/crucible/docs/To-Do List.md

-[✓] Automatically fill resources when the character level changes [✓] Reduce the amount of damage resistance granted by ancestries [✓] Style skill section headers more similarly to other tabs [ ] Add basic descriptions for every skill
+[✓] Automatically fill resources when the character level changes [✓] Reduce the amount of damage resistance granted by ancestries [✓] Style skill section headers more similarly to other tabs [✓] Implement all [[PlaytestTalents]]
-[✓] Implement all [[PlaytestTalents]]
+[✓] Implement character creation guide prompts
+[ ] Add basic descriptions for every skill
+- Investigation
+- Lore
+- Religion
+- Animal Handling

 # For Combat Playtest
 [✓] Re-enable skill checks